Debt Instruments Meaning

 - Flexibility in Raising Funds:- Funds can be raised from debts instruments more easily as compared to equity funding as there is a fixed rate of interest payment to the debt holder at regular intervals

-- Easier Planning for Cashflows:- The companies know the payment schedule of the funds raised from debt instruments such as there is an annual payment of interest and a fixed time period for redemption of these instruments, which helps companies to plan well in advance regarding its cashflow/funds flow status.
+- Easier Planning for Cashflows:- The companies know the payment schedule of the funds raised from debt instruments such as there is an annual payment of interest and a fixed time period for redemption of these instruments, which helps companies to plan well in advance regarding their cash flow/funds flow status.

-- Periodic Meetings of Companies:- The companies raising funds from such instruments are not required to sent notices, mails to debt holders for the regular meetings, as in the case of equity holders.
-Only those meeting which affects the interest of the debt holders would be sent to them.
+- Periodic Meetings of Companies:- The companies raising funds from such instruments do not require sending notices, or emails to debt holders for the regular meetings, as in the case of equity holders.
+Only those meetings which affect the interest of the debt holders need sending of notifications.

 Disadvantages

 - Repayment:- They come with a repayment tag on them.
-Once funds are raised from debt instruments, these are to be repaid on their maturity.
+Once companies raise funds from debt instruments, they must repay the same on their maturity.

-- Interest Burden:- These instrument carries an interest payment at a regular interval, which needs to be met for which the company needs to maintain sufficient cash flow.
-Interest payment reduces the company profit by a significant amount.
+- Interest Burden:- This instrument carries an interest payment at a regular interval, which needs to be met for which the company needs to maintain sufficient cash flow.
+Interest payment reduces the company's profit by a significant amount.

-- Cashflow Requirement:- The company needs to pay interest as well as the principal amount for the company has kept the cashflows for making these payments well in time.
+- Cashflow Requirement:- The company needs to pay interest as well as the principal amount for the company to keep the cash flows for making these payments well in time.

 - Debt-Equity Ratio:- The companies having a larger debt-equity Ratio are considered risky by the lenders and investors.
-It should be used up to such amount, which does not fall below that risky debt financing.
+It should be up to an amount that does not fall below that risky debt financing.

-- Charge Over the Assets:- It has a charge over the companies assets, many of which require the company to pledge/mortgage their assets in order to keep their interest/funds safe for redemption.
+- Charge Over the Assets:- It has a charge over the company's assets.
+Many of these require the company to pledge/mortgage their assets in order to keep their interest/funds safe for redemption.

 Recommended Articles

-This article has been a guide to What is Debt Instruments & Meaning.
-Here we discuss the types of debt instruments and their examples along with advantages and disadvantages.
+This article has been a guide to what are Debt Instruments.
+Here we explain it with examples, types, vs equity instruments, advantages, and disadvantages.
 You can learn more about from the following articles –